bassa01/SpannerSpy/README.md

   ```

 Run the test suite with `bun test` and type-check with `bun run typecheck`.

+### About `--ddl`
+When you pass `--ddl path/to/schema.sql`, SpannerSpy shells out to a tiny Go binary located in `tools/ddlparser`.
+That binary embeds the official memefish query parser and converts the AST into the JSON schema format that the rest of the TypeScript pipeline already understands.
+The first run will automatically run `go build` and drop the compiled helper in `bin/spannerspy-ddl-parser`.
+Set `SPANNERSPY_MEMEFISH_PARSER=/absolute/path/to/parser` if you want to reuse a custom build or distribute a precompiled binary.

 ## Schema Format
 The CLI expects a JSON payload shaped like this: